Abmax777/linux-android-ipc-daemon/README.md

 **4. Launch the Android app** from Android Studio targeting the AAOS emulator.

 ## Why This Project

 Built to demonstrate end-to-end Linux-to-Android native IPC — the same communication pattern used in Android Automotive OS platform development for streaming vehicle sensor data from native HAL layers into Android framework services.

-Built to demonstrate end-to-end Linux-to-Android native IPC — the same communication pattern used in Android Automotive OS platform development for streaming vehicle sensor data from native HAL layers into Android framework services.